IAmzColbz/Discord-LLM/README.md

 # Discord-LLM
 This is a small project that allows the user to run a self-hosted discord bot api.

 ## Warning: This project is currently **Non-functional** unless you install everything necessary through a package manager and supply the script with a model on your own!
+The install scripts do **NOT** work.

 # Installation
 Please note the documentation for discord API here: https://discord.com/developers/docs/intro